fma2/pcp-intro-web-development-2016/assignments/homework-week1.md

 #Homework - Week 1

 In the assignments below, you will review additional resources that cover what we did in class.  **Submit your assignments by 9 AM on the the due date listed via the Google Drive link, doc, or folder provided to you**.

+For general questions, reach out to classmates - pcp-htmlcss-summer2015@googlegroups.com.
-Please let me know if you have any issues - fmm2118@columbia.edu.
+Please let me know if you have any personal questions and/or issues - fmm2118@columbia.edu.

 ###Due Thursday, June 25th